rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Browse to your previously-created VM in the Azure Portal by clicking on 'Virtual machines' and then filtering to find the relevant VM or by clicking on 'Resource groups', filtering by your resource group name, and then finding your VM within the relevant resource group.

 Once you have clicked on your VM you should see 'Boot diagnostics' on the left side.
-Click that.
+Click that followed by 'Settings'.

 ![Boot diagnostics](images/21_BootDiagnosticsScreen.png?raw=true)